-In the event of the termination of the employment of a named executive officer by us without cause, or by him for good reason, within three months prior to or 12 months following a change in control, the named executive officer will be entitled to the accrued obligations.
-In addition, subject to his execution and nonrevocation of a severance and release of claims in our favor and his continued compliance with his confidentiality agreement, the severance agreement and/or any similar agreement, as applicable, with us, the named executive officer will be entitled to (1) a single lump sum payment equal to the sum of 18 months in the case of Dr. Kathiresan and 12 months in the case of each of Dr. Bellinger and Mr. Ashe of his then-current base salary, and 150% in the case of Dr. Kathiresan and 100% in the case of each of Dr. Bellinger and Mr. Ashe of his target bonus for the year in which the termination occurs or, if higher, his target bonus immediately prior to a change in control, (2) provided he is eligible for and timely elects to continue receiving group medical insurance under COBRA and the payments would not result in the violation of nondiscrimination requirements of applicable law, payment by us of the portion of health coverage premiums we pay for similarly situated, active employees who receive the same type of coverage, for a period of up to 18 months in the case of Tr.
-Kathiresan and 12 months in the case of each of Dr. Bellinger and Mr. Ashe following his date of termination, and (3) full vesting acceleration of his then-unvested equity awards, such that all such then-unvested equity awards immediately vest and become fully exercisable or non-forfeitable as of the later of the date of the change in control and his termination date.
-Any shares underlying then-unvested equity awards granted or issued to the named executive officer prior to the effective date of his employment agreement shall become immediately vested, exercisable and non-forfeitable, as the case may be, upon a change in control.
-In addi
+In the event of the termination of the employment of a named executive officer by us without cause, or by him or her for good reason, within three months prior to or 12 months following a change in control, the named executive officer will be entitled to the accrued obligations.
+In addition, subject to his or her execution and nonrevocation of a severance and release of claims in our favor and his or her continued compliance with his or her confidentiality agreement, continuing obligations agreement, the severance agreement and/or any similar agreement, as applicable, with us, the named executive officer will be entitled to (1) a single lump sum payment equal to the sum of 18 months in the case of Dr. Kathiresan and 12 months in the case of each of Dr. Bellinger and Ms. Dorval of his or her then-current base salary, and 150% in the case of Dr. Kathiresan and 100% in the case of each of Dr. Bellinger and Ms. Dorval of his or her target bonus for the year in which the termination occurs or, if higher, his or her target bonus immediately prior to a change in control, (2) provided he or she is eligible for and timely elects to continue receiving group medical insurance under COBRA and the payments would not result in the violation of nondiscrimination requirements of applicable law, payment by us of the portion of health coverage premiums we pay for similarly situated, active employees who receive the same type of coverage, for a period of up to 18 months in the case of Dr. Kathiresan and 12 months in the case of each of Dr. Bellinger and Ms. Dorval following his or her date of termination, and (3) full vesting acceleration of his or her then-unvested equity awards, such that all such thenunvested equity awards immediately vest and become fully exercisable or non-forfeitable as of the later of the date of the change in control and his or her termination date.
+Any shares underlying then-unvested equity awards granted or issued to the named executive officer prior to the effective date of his or her employment agreement shall become immediately vested, exercisable and non-forfeitable, as the case may be, upon a change in control.
+In addition, Dr. Kathiresan shall have until the earlier of 24 months following his or her termination date and the expiration of the applicable option grant to exercise all vested options then held by him (after giving effect to any vesting acceleration to which he is entitled).